Keyman-Taiwan/ErgoDoxTW/README.md

 ![pcb preview](https://raw.githubusercontent.com/Keyman-Taiwan/ErgoDoxTW/master/preview/full_preview_small.png)
 You can find a larger image in the preview folder.

-`IMPORTANT`: v1.4 is under validate.
+`IMPORTANT`: v1.4 has been validated.

 ## Difference/Improvement with ErgoDone
 1. Rollback to use Teensy 2.0 for main controller (same as ErgoDox)
 2. Rollback to use MCP23018 for IO expander (same as ErgoDox)
 3. USB Type-C connector (only support USB 2.0 due to Teensy 2.0)
-4. Support to use Kailh hot plug socket
+4. Support to use Kailh / Gateron hot plug socket
 5. Support to use SMD 1206 component for Resistor and Capacitor
-6. Change TRRS socket to PJ-320A/E, which is more easy to find and cheapper. (please check folder ref_data/3.5mm )
+6. Change TRRS socket to PJ-320A and PJ-320E, which is more easy to find and cheapper. (please check folder ref_data/3.5mm )
 7. **`ONLY`** support 76 keys due to component change and pcb layout change.